CodeWithDragos/todo-app-react/README.md

 # To Do App with React 🚀

-The goal of this assignment is to build a vanilla JavaScript weather app.
+The goal of this assignment is to build a React Todos App.

 Use the provided markup as a guide.